-Some time back King Arthur Flour sent me two of their gluten-free chocolate baking mixes to review, but due to oven malfunctions and then summer heat, I did not get to them right away.
-When I did, I loved them!
-I am not an affiliate of King Arthur Flour, and I don’t speak for them – I was only given samples to review.
+Some time back King Arthur Flour sent me two of their gluten-free chocolate baking mixes to review.
+I loved them!
+I am not an affiliate of King Arthur Flour, and I don’t speak for them — I was only given samples to review.
 I found these mixes to be very good.
 I definitely want to buy them myself!

 The King Arthur Flour webpage about gluten-free FAQs states their mixes are prepared in a dedicated gluten-free facility and are “…Certified Gluten-Free™ by the non-profit Gluten-Free Certification Organization (GFCO), a program of the Gluten Intolerance Group (GIG®).
 GFCO products are tested to be less than 10ppm (parts per million) gluten.
 This is stricter than even the FDA requirement of less than 20ppm gluten.”
 They are also allergen-free (“wheat, nuts, tree nuts, fish, shellfish, soy, eggs, and dairy”) and are certified kosher.